GWO Advanced Rescue Training Module 5 - Combined Advanced Rescue Techniques

 Training Course Information

-Achieve your GWO Advanced Rescue accreditation (All Combined Advanced Rescue modules)
+This 3-Day intensive program enables delegates to complete all GWO Advanced Rescue (ART) modules (All Combined Advanced Rescue modules)

 Venue: HFR Solutions Training Centre, Hessle, Nr Hull